Athen420/OOP/README.md

-# OOP345
+# OOP345 - Summer 2023
-Contains all my labs and assignments
+Contains all my labs and milestones